keyboardpartner/HX3/BETA/readme.md

 ### Update Procedure

-* Download ZIP #3.80, unzip to new folder.
+* Download latest ZIP, unzip to new folder.
 Use only files/applications contained.
 * Plug in USB and power supply cable, start HX3 Remote and connect.
 * Click "Update FW" and select appropriate HEX file (for example "xxx_std" for HX3 board installations, "xxx_expander" for MIDI expander module).
 * Procedure takes about one minute, AVRdude progress shown in separate command window.